pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

     Pachyderm authentication is an additional
     security layer to protect your data from unauthorized access.
-    See the [authentication and authorization section](../../../enterprise/auth/) to activate access control and set up an IdP.
+    See the [authentication and authorization section](../../../enterprise/auth/) to activate access control and set up an Identity Provider (IdP).

 * **Configure access to your external IP addresses through firewalls or your Cloud Provider Network Security.**